atreyeem99/ORCA-keywords/README.md

 - `rij_regular` Use traditional 3 center integrals
 - `force_shark` Force Shark where possible
 - `force_libint` Force libint where possible
-- Printlevel 1` Amount of output generated.
+- `Printlevel 1` Amount of output generated.
 Choose 0 to suppress output and 2 for more output.Everything else is debug-level printing and will fill your harddrive very quickly with unusable information
+- `PartialGCFlag 1` Enforce PGC (even for ANO bases)
 - `UseGeneralContraction false turns general contraction algorithm on or off.
+- `